 Cultural Resources (EA § 3.7, pages 3-23 to 3-24).
-The Proposed Action would result in no impacts on known cultural resources.
+There are no known cultural resources within the area of potential effect and the Proposed Action would result in no impacts on known cultural resources.
 If previously unidentified archaeological deposits are encountered during ground disturbance associated with construction, the procedures outlined in Section 7.2 of the Kirtland AFB Integrated Cultural Resources Management Plan would be followed.